 - you must not have capital of more than £2,000 if you are under 60 years old, or more than £4,000 if you are 60 years old or older.

-As well as these conditions above there are rules about the proportion of the property for which you currently have a mortgage.
+There are also rules about the proportion of the property for which you currently have a mortgage.
 For example, in the Mortgage to Shared Equity Scheme you must hold 20% or more equity in your home.

-If you're interested in either scheme, you can read more of the detail of each scheme in a leaflet available on the Scottish Government website at www.gov.scot.
+If you're interested in either scheme, you can read more about each scheme on the Scottish government website.

 Contact for MTR and MTSE schemes

-The MTR and MTSE schemes are administered by the Scottish Government.
-The contact details are as follows:-
+The MTR and MTSE schemes are run by the Scottish government.
+The contact details are: